phoenixframework/phoenix_live_dashboard/README.md

   * Metrics - See how your application performs under different conditions by visualizing [`:telemetry`](https://hexdocs.pm/telemetry) events with real-time charts

-  * Request logging (coming soon) - See everything that was logged for a certain request
+  * Request logging - See everything that was logged for certain requests

 ## Installation